 How to Brew author John Palmer was born and raised in Midland, Michigan.
-He is author of the bestseller How to Brew: Everything You Need to Know to Brew Beer Right the First Time and co-author with friend and homebrewer Jamil Zainasheff for Brewing Classic Styles and Water: A Comprehensive Guide for Brewers.
+He is author of the bestseller How to Brew: Everything You Need to Know to Brew Beer Right the First Time, co-author of both Brewing Classic Styles and Water: A Comprehensive Guide for Brewers.

 John was predominately a C student throughout high school and college with occasional spikes into the B range.
 Speaking on his success in life in general, he credits three critically important pieces of advice he got from two of his teachers and his father:

 1. Things are only boring until you learn something about it.
 Knowledge makes things interesting.
 (Dr. Richard Hoy – they were discussing his lack of interest in History at the time)